Azure-Samples/contoso-chat/docs/workshop/docs/2-Workshop/01-Setup/2-Provisioning/01-Self-Guided.md

 1. Wait for the process to complete.
 It may take 15-20 minutes or more.
 1. On successful completion you will see a **`SUCCESS: ...`** message on the console.

+!!! success "CONGRATULATIONS.
+You've completed the SELF-GUIDED Setup!"

+!!! alert "NEXT STEPS:[VALIDATE YOUR SETUP](./03-Validation.md) AND CHECK YOUR DEPLOYMENT1"

 ---